KamilPiekutowski/OpenGLLearning/README.md

-#Open GL Excersises and exmeriments
+# Open GL Excersises and experiments